pvarney/PiLN/README.md

 Many many many thanks to all those who post helpful tidbits out on the web - those on stackoverflow.com in particular.
 Way to many bits and pieces to give any particular credit, but I did use the init script from http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/ for starting up the firing daemon.

-All comments, questions and suggestions welcome!
+All comments, questions, contributions and suggestions welcome!

 Bugs/Needs:
 - Having issues getting service to start on reboot.
 Currently starting manually.